How Businesses Survive During Pandemics

 Tips For Essential Workers To Help Slow The Spread Of COVID-19

 If you, or a colleague is experiencing any COVID-like symptoms (such as a cough or difficulty breathing) the course of action should be to stay home, and alert your workplace supervisor.
+Important lessons in how businesses survive during pandemics can be learned.

 For those working in essential capacities and trying to limit the spread of Covid-19, the following tips are also recommended by the government of Ontario: